 You can use the same AR effects as on the smaller Portal displays – over Facebook Messenger – even if doing them in real-time on quite a large television screen is somewhat more disconcerting than in a throwaway Instagram post on your mobile.

 The video quality will also depend on your TV, too, given the 12.5MP camera – which is worse than some other Portal displays – will be upscaled to the size of the television screen.
+That camera quality is fine if your caller is watching through a smart display or smartphone, but we found watching on a 49-inch screen a less-than-deal experience.
+(Keep in mind, though, that a premium 4K TV will likely show off the footage better.)

-While we’ve only had so much time with the Portal TV so far, this new addition to the Portal range offers a new and unique position among its sibling devices.
+This new addition to the Portal range offers a new and unique position among its sibling devices.
 For home video calls through your TV – something with quite limited support elsewhere, especially after Skype shuttered its smart TV app – there’s certainly a reason to get the Portal TV into your living room.

 - Check out the best smart speakers and displays